scala/scala3/docs/_spec/11-annotations.md

 ```
 Without the `@unchecked` annotation, a Scala compiler could infer that the pattern match is non-exhaustive, and could produce a warning because `Option` is a `sealed` class.

-* `@uncheckedStable` When applied a value definition, it allows the defined value to appear in a path, even if its type is [volatile](03-types.html#volatile-types).
+* `@uncheckedStable` When applied to a value definition, it allows the defined value to appear in a path, even if its type is [volatile](03-types.html#volatile-types).
 For instance, the following member definitions are legal:
 ```scala
 type A { type T }